 - Where a foreign company does not intend to carry on business in Australia, it may seek to establish an Australian representative office.
 Such an office must however only engage in activities which will not amount to carrying on business, for example market research;

-- Best uses: the representative office is an attractive business entity prior to first ventures in Australia, when our Client is not yet ready to start operations and does not need a local entity to make local sales, but still want to conduct survey or have a local presence in the country.
+- Best uses for an Australian representative office: the representative office is an attractive business entity prior to first ventures in Australia, when our Client only wants to conduct a market survey or have a local presence in the country.

 Comparison table of different types of business entities in Australia

 |Operations and logistics||LLC||Trading trust||LLP||PLC||Branch||RO|

 |Our Firm can supply a Australia virtual office?||Yes||Yes||Yes||Yes||Yes||Yes|

 |Doing business in Australia permitted?||Yes||Yes||Yes||Yes||Yes||No|

 |Allowed to invoice local Clients?||Yes||Yes||Yes||Yes||Yes||No|